GoogleCloudPlatform/cloud-image-tests/README.md

 Tests are organized into go packages in the `test_suites` directory and are written in go.
 Each package must at a minimum contain a setup file (by convention named setup.go) and at least one test file (by convention named `$packagename_test.go`).
-Due to golang style conventions, the package name cannot contain an underscore.
+Due to Golang style conventions, the package name cannot contain an underscore.
 Thus, for the test suite name to match the package name, the name of the test suite should not contain an underscore.
 For example, if a new test suite was created to test image licenses, it should be called `imagelicensing`, not `image_licensing`.

-The setup.go file describes the workflow to run including the VMs and other GCE resources to create, any necessary configuration for those resources, which specific tests to run, etc..
+The `setup.go` file describes the workflow to run including the VMs and other GCE resources to create, any necessary configuration for those resources, which specific tests to run, etc..
 It is here where you can also skip an entire test package based on inputs e.g. image, zone or compute endpoint or other conditions.